Supplier Spotlight: Denominator

 We already see this with companies targeting data observability, transformations, entity matching resolution, and other specific challenges.
 The critical paradigm is providing a world-class solution to a particular job and successfully integrating it into the overall cloud ecosystem.

 Last but not least–and arguably the least surprising prediction–is that external data isn’t slowing down.
 As more and more datasets, suppliers, and use cases arise, the demand for data consumption will grow across verticals in your business.
-Sales, marketing, finance, and human resources may even need specialized data analysts to keep up with the exponential growth in demand for a competitive edge that only grows as third-party data accessibility becomes easier.
+Sales, marketing, finance, and human resources may even need specialized data analysts to keep up with the exponential growth in demand for a competitive edge that only grows as external data accessibility becomes easier.

 Here are the ten predictions: